1871fotc/fotc/docs/about/publications.md

 *Extraordinary Stories of Ordinary People*, published in 1999, is a compilation of stories, submitted by the public, about people buried at Toowong Cemetery.
 It is available at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:120843/one).

-We are gradually creating [a web version of Extraordinary Stories of Ordinary People](extraordinary-stories.md).
+We have almost finished creating [a web version of Extraordinary Stories of Ordinary People](extraordinary-stories.md).

 !!! question "Volunteer - share a family story"

     If you would like your family's story to be considered for inclusion in the next edition of *Extraordinary Stories of Ordinary People*, please complete the [Biographical Details Form](http://www.fotc.org.au/subset/Toowong_Cemetery_Biographical_Details.pdf).

+## Toowong Cemetery resource manual: a guide for exploring the cemetery

+Recommended for teachers of school groups visiting the cemetery.
+Available at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:71596/one) or for [purchase](mailto://inquiries@fotc.org.au) for $25.
+Invoices can be made to your school.